I have been making this honey bourbon glazed ham at every Thanksgiving and Christmas family celebration for 10 years.

 Start with a bone-in whole or spiral sliced ham.
 If it isn’t sliced, you can slice the top about an inch deep across the whole top of the ham.
 You’re basically just wanting the glaze to get down in the ham.

-Preparing the glaze is done by just pouring the ingredients in a saucepan and cooking on medium to low heat for 15 minutes.
+The glaze is prepared by adding the ingredients to a saucepan and cooking on medium to low heat for 15 minutes.
 Watch the glaze carefully!
 It will bubble over and make a mess so keep an eye on it.
+I’ve done that many times while being distracted cooking other things.

 My favorite part is glazing the ham.
 I like to cook it for about 30 minutes so it starts to really open up where it’s cut.
 I pour about 1/4 of the glaze all over the ham.
 Then I place it back in the oven and do that 3 more times throughout the cooking process.